The outbreak of the novel coronavirus will have significant impacts on the poorest economies, even if they do not have confirmed cases.

 According to our vulnerability index, the top countries at risk are Sri Lanka, Viet Nam, and the Philippines.
 Sub-Saharan Africa also could lose up to $4 billion worth of exports as the outbreak dampens Chinese and global demand.

-Global economic loses
+Global economic losses

 In 2003, the severe acute respiratory syndrome (SARS) virus dragged the world’s output down by $50 billion.
 However, given that China’s GDP share of 17% globally in 2019 was four times higher than in 2003 and with confirmed cases more than double the total of SARS, the coronavirus outbreak is estimated to cost the global economy up to $360 billion.